ITfoxtec/FoxIDs/docs/up-party-howto-oidc-azure-ad.md

 ## Configure single tenant

+This chapter describes how to configure a Azure AD single tenant connection with OpenID Connect Authorization Code flow and PKCE, which is the recommended OpenID Connect flow.

 **1 - Start by creating an OpenID Connect up-party client in [FoxIDs Control Client](control.md#foxids-control-client)**

  1. Add the name